Engage via applications

 As discussed in Democratize data, data is the new oil.
 It fuels most innovations across the digital economy.
 Building on that analogy, applications are the fueling stations and infrastructure required to get that fuel into the right hands.

 In some cases, data alone is enough to drive change and meet customer needs.
-More commonly, though, solutions to customer needs require applications to shape the data and create an experience.
-Applications are the way we engage the user.
-They are the home for the processes required to respond to customer triggers.
-They are customers' means of providing data and receiving guidance.
+More commonly though, solutions to customer needs require applications to shape the data and create an experience.
+Applications are the way we engage the user and the home for the processes required to respond to customer triggers.
+Applications are how customers provide data and receive guidance.
 This article summarizes several principles that can help align you with the right application solution, based on the hypotheses to be validated.

 Teams that more quickly and accurately respond to customer feedback, market changes, and opportunities to innovate typically lead their respective markets in innovation.
 The first principle of innovative applications is summed up in the growth mindset overview: "Share the code."
 Over time, innovation emerges from a cultural focus.
 To sustain innovation, diverse perspectives and contributions are required.